mui/mui-x/docs/data/date-pickers/custom-layout/custom-layout.md

 By default, pickers are made of 3 sub elements present in the following order:

 - The **toolbar** displaying the selected date.
-Can be enforced with `showToolbar` porp.
+Can be enforced with `showToolbar` prop.
-- The **content** that includes the current view, and the tabs to swicth between views if necessary.
+- The **content** that includes the current view, and the tabs to switch between views if necessary.
-- The **action bar** allowings some interactions.
+- The **action bar** allowing some interactions.
 Can be added with [`componentsProps.actionBar`](/x/react-date-pickers/custom-components/#action-bar) porp.

-You can [customize those components](/x/react-date-pickers/custom-components/) individualy by using `components` and `componentsProps`.
+You can [customize those components](/x/react-date-pickers/custom-components/) individually by using `components` and `componentsProps`.

 ### Orientation

-The layout can be switch between two modes by using props `orientation`.
-This prop value can either be `'portrait'` or `'landscape'`.
+Toggling layout can be achieved by changing `orientation` prop value between `'portrait'` or `'landscape'`.

-Here is a demonstration with the 3 components highligted with color full borders
+Here is a demonstration with the 3 components outlined with color borders.

 {{"demo": "LayoutBlocks.js"}}